GolnooshBabaei/safeaipackage/README.md

 pip install safeaipackage

 # Example

-On GitHub, in the folder "examples", we present a classification and a regression problem applied to the [employee dataset](https://search.r-project.org/CRAN/refmans/stima/html/employee.html).
+In the folder "examples", we present a classification and a regression problem applied to the [employee dataset](https://search.r-project.org/CRAN/refmans/stima/html/employee.html).

+# Support

+If you need help or have any questions, the first step should be to take a look at the docs.
+If you can't find an answer, please open an issue on GitHub, or send an email to golnoosh.babaei@unipv.it.